GSA-COMET-Technical-Challenge/opencloudcx-bootstrap/spinnaker/README.md

 |`dockerhub_secret_name`|string|Secret name to identify dockerhub secret for Kaniko push|
 |`github_access_token`|string|Access toke for github account.
 Used for repository clones|

 <br />

+__Before terraform can be applied__, an S3 bucket needs to be created to store the terraform state.
+Log into the AWS console and create a bucket with the name used in the `state_bucket_name` variable declaration above.
+If the bucket is not there, terraform will error out.
+Note the bucket name needs to be globally unique.
+A good pattern to use would be `opencloudcx-state-bucket-[last 4 of account number]`.
 <br />

 ## Run Terraform